Weekly Insights for Thinkers

 Published 2 years ago.

-The movement of fluids, or circulation, evolved around 3.5 billion years ago in single-celled organisms to distribute nutrients and remove waste.
-Blood, a specialized fluid carrying nutrients and waste, evolved much later, around 1.2 billion years ago in multicellular organisms.
+Blood, a specialized fluid carrying nutrients and waste, evolved around 520 million years ago in multicellular organisms.
 It evolved to feed internal cells and carry away waste.
 As oxygen levels rose and multicellular life emerged, blood evolved to transport oxygen and nutrients to cells.

 Scroll to Top